 Upon learning about the mechanisms behind a histamine response, in retrospect, it may have also been ibuprofen I wound up taking out of desperation for my chest (lung) pain.
 A cytokine storm had clearly been ignited, again, after having it (at least) twice, the second time certainly being worse.
 I understand that my immune regulation was likely out of whack and the inflammatory cells going overboard.
 In learning about histamine and things that can lead to an excess, ibuprofen was one of them.
 However, the ibuprofen took my very severe chest pain away with miraculous power.
 It was painful for me just to turn in bed my lungs were so inflamed– much less walking and doing anything not absolutely necessary was painful and difficult, if not out of the question.
 Sometimes, we have to choose less than optimal symptoms in order to negate a more awful state or overall outcome.

 The pathways I found to be really important to the proper metabolism and excretion of histamine require B6 and copper.
 I also found natural anti-histamines were Vitamin C, quercetin, and stinging nettle.
-Kidney and DAO enzyme are important as the DAO enzyme metabolizes histamine and some with histamine issues don’t make enough of it, or some foods or medications can negate its presence.
+Kidney (taken as a glandular, in the form of a supplement) and DAO enzyme are also important as the DAO enzyme metabolizes histamine and some with histamine issues don’t make enough of it, or some foods or medications can negate its presence.

 I didn’t need to try the kidney/ DAO or stinging nettle as the mere nutrients were effective.
 I found copper to be particularly relevant because I had been taking lots of zinc since the pandemic began; zinc and copper can work against each other and therefore need to be taken balance.
 Iron can also work against copper utilization and therefore needs to be taken into consideration as well in relation to copper quantities.
 This is worth noting especially for those on the carnivore diet.
 While studying histamine I discovered this— that because meat, especially beef, is high in both zinc and iron, and very low in copper relative to it (all meat including organs, ultimately), those on the carnivore diet may go through this and wonder why.
 This also speaks to the concept of restriction, dieting, and how— while trying to make things better— it can actually make them worse and worse.